"There's nothing in the world like Action Park!" "The action never stops... at Action Park!"

 Action Park (running from 1978 from 1996) was an especially infamous Theme Park

-, located in Vernon, New Jersey
+, located in the town of Vernon in northwestern New Jersey

 Well, the execution is where things went horribly wrong.